 “Not even during the sermon.”
 Nothing put the snooze on me faster than a priest preaching salvation.

 “There are some exceptions.”
-The guard was my age and a few years short of retirement.
-He gave up on waking up the bum and asked, “What can I do for you?”
+The guard gave up on waking up the bum and asked, “What can I do for you?”

-“I’m just wondering why St. Bridgit don’t have no candles and why the statue is covered with a sheet.”
+“I’m just wondering why St. Bridgit doesn’t have any candles and why the statue is covered with a sheet.”

 “The priests told us to tell anyone asking that question that the candle holders were removed for repairs.”